Podcast 73: How to Create an Amazing Slide PresentationJul 08, 2021

-Presentations are a fantastic tool we can use in our marketing.
+Presentations are a fantastic tool we can use in our marketing as well to help our clients.
 Whether you’re creating a workshop, making videos or sharing slides, they’re a versatile option and well worth considering.

 I’m currently working on a workshop and love playing with anything visual, it’s my happy place.
-Luckily my early career was working in graphic design which really helps me create good presentations.
+Back in the pre-mac days, I trained as a graphic design which really helps me to create good presentations.
 There are a few simple rules you can follow to get the best out of your presentations.

 Technology allows us to do more than ever before but with that comes the responsibility to use it well.
 Creating a bad presentation will kill your carefully planned workshop or online course.
 Your participants will zone out and your message will be missed or forgotten.